Bororo: Language

 The Bororo people speak Bororo Proper, which belongs to the Bororo language family in the Macro-Ge language family.
 Literacy rates are under 30%.
 The language is written in the Latin script.

 The Bororo people call their original language Boe Wadáru.
-The majority of the population today speak Portuguese and Bororo language.
+The majority of the population today speaks Portuguese and the Bororo language.

 This language is spoken by about a thousand individuals who constitute a small ethnic group of the Amazon named Bororo people; Its diffusion area is mainly found in the Brazilian region of Mato Grosso.
 In 1976, there was recorded a very low native number (four people) in the Bolivian district of Santa Cruz, in the province of Angel Sandoval, near the border with Brazil.
 However, today it is supposed that the Bororo language is extinct in Bolivia since it is thought to have been incorporated by other predominant linguistic realities.
 Today the Bororo language is spoken in Brazil in the state of Mato Grosso, mainly in the villages of Meruri, Sangradouro and Perigera.
 Even in Brazil, this language risked being extinct forever.
-Towards the end of the 1960s the use of the Bororo language was forbidden in the towns of Merai and Sangradouro where the Salesian mission was operating, but with the passing of time it was restored and the bilingual education was put into practice.
+Towards the end of the 1960s the use of the Bororo language was forbidden in the towns of Merai and Sangradouro where the Salesian mission was operating, but with the passing of time it was restored, and the bilingual education was put into practice.
 All this led to a moderate revitalization of the language, but since then it is still spoken by just 1024 individuals, making it a so-called "extinct language" or threatened.